Resilience & Change

 The workshop process helps delegates move away from finger-pointing and blame to problem-solving.
 They come to understand what each function needs from the others in order to meet and deliver on their departmental accountabilities.

-Coaching Accountability Workshop
+Coaching Resilience for Accountability Workshop

 At the leadership level